wp-plugins/toolbar-buddy/readme.txt

 * "Builder Style Manager"
 * "Builder SEO"
 * "Builder Block Events" (post types for Events and Venues - "Builder" needs to be activated first!)
-* "Builder Block Church" (post types for Sermons and Staff Members - only useful if "Builder" Child Theme supports it)
+* "Builder Block Church" (post types for Sermons and Staff Members - "Builder" needs to be activated first!)
 * "Builder Block Restaurant" (post types for Menu Items and Locations - only useful if "Builder" Child Theme supports it)

 = Localization =